Minsk, the capital of Belarus, hosted the 2014 IIHF World Championship.

 In the Eastern Slavic mythology a volat is a tall and very strong warrior.
 Legends have it that they lived on Belarusian lands and were buried in long burial mounds called volotovki.
 In Belarus there are villages which names and history are said to be directly related to volats.

 Name the Mascot competition winners, Maria Matskevich and Leonid Kravchenko, came up with interesting "hockey" biographies for the main symbol of the 2014 IIHF World Championship.

 The organizers stress that the name Volat sounds almost identical in different languages.
-It will be easy for hockey fans to pronounce and write it.
+It is easy for hockey fans to pronounce and write it.

-The Directorate for the 2014 IIHF World Championship has the exclusive right to use the mascot for advertising purposes.
+The Directorate for the 2014 IIHF World Championship had the exclusive right to use the mascot for advertising purposes.

-The visual identity of the 2014 Minsk Ice Hockey World Championship represents a graphic concept titled as "Multifaceted Feast!"
+The visual identity of the 2014 Minsk Ice Hockey World Championship represented a graphic concept titled as "Multifaceted Feast!"
 The slogan of the Minsk tournament is "Enjoy the Moment Together!"

 As many as 500 days prior to the competition about 40 Belarusian enterprises began manufacturing souvenirs with the 2014 IIHF WC logo.
-Among the most popular ones are T-shirts, caps, scarves, towels, pucks, hockey sticks (including decorative made from cut glass), badges and magnets.
-These souvenirs are available in shops, passenger stations and the National Airport Minsk.
+Among the most popular ones were T-shirts, caps, scarves, towels, pucks, hockey sticks (including decorative made from cut glass), badges and magnets.
+These souvenirs were available in shops, passenger stations and the National Airport Minsk.

-Three months prior to the tournament the souvenir manufacturing rights will belong to the International Ice Hockey Federation.
+Three months prior to the tournament the souvenir manufacturing rights belonged to the International Ice Hockey Federation.